 "In her debut book, Kristen Radtke undulates between public and deeply personal observations.
 Her story begins when she attends her uncle’s funeral near a dilapidated mining town; from there, she sets out to explore abandoned places while contemplating a heart disease many members of her family have suffered from.
 Loss echoes throughout its illustrated pages, threading disparate corners of the globe together into a touching narrative."

-—Huffington Post, Nonfiction Books By Women Everyone Should Read This Year
+—Huffington Post, Nonfiction Books by Women Everyone Should Read in 2017

 "Writer, illustrator, and editor Radtke’s graphic memoir does something difficult within just a few minimally designed, emotional pages: she transforms the over-studied experience of being a talented artist stuck in that yearning gulf between college’s purpose and life’s demands into something unique and thuddingly real. . . .
 Delivered with an unusually forthright honesty and deft, Chris Marker–esque ability to parse out meaning and wonder from the smallest details.”

 "This graphic novel/memoir takes readers on an incredible journey, both to places ranging from Iceland to the Philippines, but also into the dark recesses of the mind and the heart.”

 "[Imagine Wanting Only This is] everything I want in a comic.
 It's thoughtful, personal and haunted."